FranceCosta/AF2Fix/README.md

 To reproduce the results obtained in the paper, run the following:

 ```
-bsub < sh/run.sh
+sbatch < scripts/run.sh
 ```

-To run the pipeline on a customised set of proteins, use [this script](sh/run_custom_proteins.sh) as example.
+To run the pipeline on a customised set of proteins, use [this script](scripts/run_custom_proteins.sh) as example.
 Note that you will need to specify the proteins and the domain to be used for each protein.

 ## Other scripts